 The Graduate Diploma and Master of Counselling have been designed to meet the Psychotherapy and Counselling Federation of Australia (PACFA) accreditation requirements, which include 200 hours face to face learning.
 This translates to at least an 80% attendance in each unit.
 It is expected that students will attend all sessions unless prevented by illness or other unforeseen situations.
 In these circumstances students should notify the lecturer in advance where possible.
 In order to meet the required professional and educational standards students must discuss catchup work with the lecturer when two sessions have been missed.

 The Friday workshop is a crucial session.
 It sets up the group, agreements/rules and is unable to be made up in any other replacement work.
-Please do not enrol if you cannot attend this full day workshop and discuss with Unit Convenor/Course convenor.
+Please do not enrol if you cannot attend this half day workshop and discuss with Unit Convenor/Course convenor.